HOW TO LEVEL YOUR LAWN: A GUIDE

 Levelling out unevenness in your lawn with a roller

-Light but extensively distributed unevenness in the lawn, such as shallow footprints or grass turf that has been thrown up after a frost winter, can be levelled by rolling.
+Light but extensively distributed unevenness in the lawn, such as shallow footprints or grass turf that has been thrown up after a frost winter, can be leveled by rolling.
 Caution: This method is not suitable for young lawns.
 Lawn rollers are usually hollow to make them easier to transport and are only filled with water just before rolling to reach their working weight of 70 to 100 kg.

 Instead of a roller, you can level the lawn with a plate compactor, but remember that it compacts the soil much more than a roller.

-Filling: level your lawn with sand
+Filling: How to level lawn with sand

 Filling with sand is an easy way to level out small lawn unevennesses.
 Cover the lawn with a 1 cm-deep 1:1 mixture of sand and topsoil in the depressions.
 The blades of grass take 2–4 weeks to grow through the thin layer and take root.